cabolanoz/boxful-web/README.md

 Protected order creation screen.
 A valid authenticated session is required.

+The flow is split into two steps:

+1. Pickup and recipient information.
+2. Package information.

+The submit action sends the order to the backend as an authenticated `POST /api/orders` request.

 ### `/history`

 Protected order history screen.
 A valid authenticated session is required.

+The history screen loads orders from `GET /api/orders`, supports filtering by scheduled date range, and can export selected rows to a CSV file.

 ## Authentication Flow